SituFont: A Just-in-Time Adaptive Intervention System for Enhancing Mobile Readability in Situational Visual Impairments: Related Work

 \subsection{Font Characteristics and Mobile Phone Text Legibility}

-Addressing SVIs in the context of text information requires an understanding of how font characteristics affect the legibility of smartphone text.
-Research has shown that factors like font size, weight, line spacing, and character spacing play crucial roles in determining text legibility.
-For example, larger font sizes generally improve legibility, especially for users with impaired vision, though excessively large fonts can reduce reading efficiency by necessitating more scrolling \cite{huang2019effects,zhu2021effects,huang2009effects}.
-Font weight impacts readability; bold fonts are easier to recognize, but overly thick fonts can cause discomfort \cite{calvin2021image}.
-Line and character spacing influence layout clarity and the ease of character differentiation \cite{zhu2021effects,wang2008chinese,ma2017interword,oralova2021spacing}.
+Optimizing text for SVIs requires understanding how font characteristics influence legibility on smartphones.
+Research highlights font size, weight, line spacing, and character spacing as key factors.
+Larger fonts improve readability, particularly for users with impaired vision, but excessively large sizes reduce efficiency by increasing scrolling demands \cite{huang2019effects,zhu2021effects,huang2009effects}.
+Bold fonts enhance recognition but may cause discomfort if too thick \cite{calvin2021image}.
+Proper line and character spacing improve layout clarity and character differentiation, making text easier to read \cite{zhu2021effects,wang2008chinese,ma2017interword,oralova2021spacing}.
+These typographic effects can be interpreted through visual-span and crowding accounts of reading, which show that letter size and spacing jointly constrain maximum reading rate under limited visual resolution and increased clutter \cite{pelli2007crowding,dobres2018crowding}.

-In addition to the aforementioned font characteristics, other factors such as screen size, text orientation, and reading direction also influence text legibility.
-While larger screens generally facilitate easier reading, research has shown that screen size does not significantly impact reading effectiveness or efficiency \cite{wang2013screen}.
-Similarly, text orientation and reading direction can affect legibility, though their impact is often less severe than anticipated \cite{wigdor2005empirical,grossman2007exploring}.
-Dynamic text presentation methods like Rapid Serial Visual Presentation and peripheral vision considerations have also been explored as means to improve reading efficiency \cite{maruya2012yubiyomu,uetsuki2017reading,hantani2022study}.
+Beyond these font characteristics, additional factors such as screen size, text orientation, and reading direction also affect legibility.
+While larger screens generally facilitate easier reading, research suggests they do not significantly impact reading efficiency \cite{wang2013screen}.
+Similarly, text orientation and reading direction influence legibility, but their effects are often less pronounced than expected \cite{wigdor2005empirical,grossman2007exploring}.
+Dynamic text presentation methods, such as Rapid Serial Visual Presentation (RSVP) and peripheral vision considerations, have also been explored to enhance reading speed and efficiency \cite{maruya2012yubiyomu,uetsuki2017reading,hantani2022study}.
+While prior research has explored how font characteristics affect readability, most studies focus on general legibility principles rather than their impact under situational constraints such as motion or lighting, and they are often conducted in controlled laboratories rather than realistic SVI contexts.
+As a result, it remains unclear how established typographic guidelines should be adjusted when readers must cope with motion, glare, or divided attention on mobile devices.

-Given the diverse factors that influence text legibility, this study narrows its focus to font size, weight, line spacing, and character spacing, which are most directly related to text legibility under SVIs.